rogerbinns/apsw/doc/execution.rst

 The :meth:`Cursor.execute` method automatically does the preparing and starts execution.
 If none of the statements return rows then execution will go to the end.
-If a row is returned then you need to call :meth:`Cursor.next` to get the row values or use the cursor as an iterator.
-Execution will resume as necessary to satisfy :meth:`~Cursor.next` calls.
+If a row is returned then you use the cursor as an iterator.
+Execution will resume as necessary to return each result row.

 However this means that if you don't read the rows returned then the rest of your statements won't be executed.
 APSW will detect